-Additionally, we have appointed a U.K. responsible person and will register with the Medicines and Healthcare Products Regulatory Agency in the U.K. Failure to do so may mean that we will be unable to lawfully sell our products in the U.K.
+Additionally, we have appointed a UK responsible person and have registered with the Medicines and Healthcare Products Regulatory Agency in the UK.

 If transplant centers and hospitals cannot obtain adequate reimbursement or funding from governments or third-party payors for purchases of the OCS and additional disposable sets and for costs associated with procedures that use the OCS, our prospects for generating revenue and achieving profitability will suffer materially.